Joe-mcgee/w1/w1d2/lecture.md

 *initialize a new variable*
-a function is a named code that can be given an inputs and gives an output
+a function is a named code that can be given an inputs and gives an output a workflow to practice inside file, define a function